Reducing unnecessary conveyances for Frailty patients

 South Warwickshire NHS Foundation Trust’s (SWFT) Frailty Service has been leading an array of activities, using Consultant Connect to aid frailty patient referrals.

-The diagram to the right illustrates how the technology is used across the trust which ultimately works towards keeping patients out of hospital where appropriate or expediting discharge.
+The diagram below illustrates how the technology is used across the trust which ultimately works towards keeping patients out of hospital where appropriate or expediting discharge.
 All IG-secure data, call recordings, and activity reports are available via Consultant Connect in the user’s browser for project leads to access when required.

 In addition to being shortlisted for the HealthTech Partnership Award of the year, the integrated frailty service in SWFT, in partnership with Consultant Connect, recently featured in NHS England’s latest delivery plan for recovering urgent and emergency care services as an example of how to expand and better join up new types of care outside hospital.